Cleveland Clinic logo

 Bullous Myringitis

 Bullous myringitis causes tiny, fluid-filled blisters on your eardrum.
 It may affect your hearing.
-The virus or bacteria that cause colds and middle ear infections also cause bullous myringitis.
+The viruses and bacteria that cause colds and middle ear infections also cause bullous myringitis.
 Healthcare providers treat the condition with antibiotics and by draining the blisters.

 Bullous myringitis (BUH-lus myr-in·GI-tis) is an infection that causes painful blisters on your eardrum.
-Healthcare providers may also refer to bullous myringitis as bullous hemorrhagic myringitis and fungal myringitis.
-You can develop bullous myringitis if you have a cold or an ear infection (acute otitis media).
-The condition typically affects children ages 5 to 8 but can affect younger children and adults.
+Healthcare providers may also refer to this condition as bullous hemorrhagic myringitis or fungal myringitis.

 Advertisement